sarthakdeva-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/mpc_demo.rst

    .. note::

-      You need to download our pre-trained ACT weights of transmitting cube task and set the argument ``--ckpt_dir`` to the path of the pre-trained weights.
+      You need to download our pre-trained ACT weights for `transferring cube task <https://eci.intel.com/embodied-sdk-docs/_downloads/sim_transfer_cube_scripted.zip>`_ and set the argument ``--ckpt_dir`` to the path of the pre-trained weights.

    .. code-block:: bash